makrai/notes/boyd-15-personal-values.md

 * We then apply our findings to a corpus of Facebook user (N = 130, 828) status updates
   * how core values influence the personal thoughts and behaviors
-  * self-report questionnaires for values are inadequate for painting
+  * self-report questionnaires for values are inadequate
   * Free response language data and language modeling show greater promise
     * understanding both the structure and content of concepts such as values
     * predicting